pyDataVis/pyDataVis/docs/pyDataVis.md

 Once a method is chosen, it is not possible to change it.
 If you click on *Correct* button the baseline is subtracted from the original data.
 If you click on *Add BL* button, this does not change the data but a new vector containing the baseline is added to the data block.

-If the signal is noisy it is recommended to remove the noise prior to the baseline correction.
+If the signal is too noisy it is recommended to remove the noise prior to the baseline correction (see [Remove noise tool](#remove-noise)).

 ![Figure 17 - Baseline correction tool](img/baseline.png){width=500px}